RequestReadTimeout for virtual host - Apache

 [...]
 AH01382: Request body read timeout

-First, check if the module is installed and activated:
+First, check if the module is installed and activated on the server:

 apachectl -M